prasannax1/starships/README.md

 ### Deployment

-The *Aviary* contains two squadrons of 3 *Vulture* ships each.
+The *Exodus* contains two squadrons of 3 *Vulture* ships each.
 These are contained in the lower hangars of sections 8 and 9.

-The *Vulture*s are used to escort the *Aviary* in flight through troubled space, and patrol the ship from a few AUs away when the ship drops to impulse.
+The *Vulture*s are used to escort the *Exodus* in flight through troubled space, and patrol the ship from a few AUs away when the ship drops to impulse.
 The *Vulture* is not used as a first response ship, since the massive warp core of the *Vulture* takes too long to power up from rest.

 ## White Owl Class